1. Which of the following is definitely a major

 (d) export minus import

-14. The most appropriate measure of a country’s economic growth is its
+14. The most appropriate measure of a country’s economic

 (a) Gross Domestic Product